Effective Date: 10/01/2014

 - VIA TELEPHONE FOR THE PURPOSE OF: (i) communicating with you on or about your survey participation (past, present and/or future), (ii) communicating with you regarding reward or incentive information, inquiries, and/or redemption, (iii) sending you notices required to be provided hereunder or required by law, (iv) communicating with you regarding sweepstakes or prize draw promotions, including, without limitation, winning entries to or for such sweepstakes or prize draws, and (v) responding to inquiries from you.

-Does NORC share Personally Identifying Information (PII) and survey responses collected through NORC’s Services with third parties?
+Does NORC share Personally Identifiable Information (PII) and survey responses collected through NORC’s Services with third parties?

 With respect to information collected through NORC’s Services, NORC will provide survey data and responses to NORC clients with no PII disclosed by NORC.
 If you voluntarily disclose PII in connection with your survey responses, and NORC collects the survey responses, NORC will transfer the survey responses, and the voluntarily disclosed PII to NORC’s client.
 In addition, NORC may share geographic and/or demographic data NORC collects from you during enrollment or through certain profile questions NORC may ask you.
 Such data may be shared with third parties in single summary form (i.e. individual respondent level) or aggregate summary form (i.e. a group of respondents).